OneCommunityGlobal/HighestGoodNetworkApp/README.md

 Runs under node environment

-'npm install' to add the dependencies.
+'npm install' to install the dependencies.
 'npm start' to run the application